Fast and Continuous Detection of Single Microwave Photons via Photo-assisted Quasiparticle Tunneling to a Superconducting Island: Estimation of the readout error

 \section{Estimation of the readout error}

-As stated in the main text and shown in figure~\ref{SI_Figure2}, the probability distribution of the measured quadrature is not well fitted by the sum of two gaussian functions, one for each parity state.
+As discussed in the main text in connection with the data shown in Figs.~2 and 3, the probability distribution of the measured quadrature at $V_c=\SI{385}{\uV}$, in the absence of any incoming signal at the detector input, is not well described by the sum of two Gaussian functions—one associated with each parity state—as shown in Fig.~\ref{SI_Figure2}.
 We attribute this to the fact that the parity changes during the measurement time $T$.
 In order to model this effect, we suppose that the mean signal is $c_0$ ($c_1$) if the parity is even (odd), that the parity switches from $j$ to $i$ at a rate $\gamma_{ij}$ and that the measurement noise is set by the amplifier noise to a rms value $\sigma$.
 We suppose that only one parity jump can happen during the measurement time.
 If the initial parity is odd, the probability to obtain the outcome $x$ is a sliding gaussian distribution given by